Pratik5252/Cosmo-Cloud-Hackathon/frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## API Key Setup

+To get your google API key go to - https://aistudio.google.com/app/apikey Copy environment.example.ts and make a environment.ts paste there with your API key.